lambda2/rapis/README.md

 The API must be versioned, and must not have breaking changes without version change.

 - The client must be able to set the requested version trough the `Accept` header. (e.g., `Accept: application/vnd.myapp.v2+json`).
+  > [This point is very disputed](http://stackoverflow.com/questions/389169/best-practices-for-api-versioning), but we agree on the fact that the URL must describe a resource, and the URL should not contain the versions.

 - Without `Accept` header, the API must use the last stable version.